POSTGRADUATE RESEARCH IN ART AND DESIGN

 We offer a research degrees joint training programme between the Schools of Art & Design and Media & Performing Arts.
 The training is based on the expertise of our Professors and Associate Professors.
 The programme explores diverse themes across our research communities.

 The research staff in the School of Art and Design have extensive experience as supervisors and examiners of research degrees.
 Supervision is available across a diverse spectrum of subject specialisms: ranging from contemporary visual culture/art history; animation; photography; graphic design; socially engaged practices in fine art and visual culture; interior design ; diaspora, difference and exchanges between cultures; electronic and digital arts; feminist theory and practice; art practice as investigation and curating.
 Expertise reflects the personal, collaborative and cross-disciplinary research interests within the Visual Arts and Design Departments, ACI Faculty.

 See our Research Clusters for more details of subjects and potential supervisors.
 Currently these are: Art Practice as Investigation; Making Places; Socially Engaged Practices; Diasporic and Transcultural Practices; Create/Feminisms; Visual Culture and Curating; Science Fiction Research Clusters.
 We welcome applications which can be supported by the staff within these Research Clusters and which may be aligned to them.

 With currently around 30 PhD research students and over 70 MA students (on taught programmes), we welcome the growth and development of our strong international postgraduate community.
 We encourage a commitment to a serious investment in dialogic modes of learning through seminar discussions, research presentations and exhibitions of work.
 Research is based at The Grove, the arts building designed by the world-renowned BPR Architects and a new £80m addition to our flagship campus in Hendon.
 There is a dedicated base room for research students in The Grove, with presentation facilities, a social space and desk working.
 The Grove is equipped with bespoke art studios and workshops, and specialist exhibition spaces.
-We encourage collaborative research projects or sponsorships with external partners, and currently have Collaborative Doctoral Award studentships with the ICA and the National Maritime Museum.
+We encourage collaborative research projects or sponsorships with external partners, and have had in the past Collaborative Doctoral Award studentships with the ICA and the National Maritime Museum.